|

 Formative & Summative exams

-- Written, case study & oral for assessment of knowledge and understanding
+- Written, case study & oral exams for assessment of knowledge and understanding

 - Research for training the student how to get medical information from library and internet websites and how to organize and present knowledge)